Tributes paid to former Fiat Chrysler CEO Marchionne

-(Reuters) - Former Fiat Chrysler (FCHA.MI) chief executive Sergio Marchionne, one of the auto industry’s most tenacious and respected auto chiefs, has died, succumbing to complications from surgery.
+July 26 (Reuters) - Former Fiat Chrysler Chief Executive Sergio Marchionne, one of the auto industry’s most tenacious and respected auto chiefs, has died, succumbing to complications from surgery.

 The carmaker’s controlling family shareholder confirmed news reports of his death on Wednesday, without giving the cause of death or saying when he had died.